 Most people mistakenly think that owning an Exotic Short Hair will eliminate shedding.
 Actually, it sort-of does, but the benefit is in the bathing- its less often.
-In this picture, it was early July, and I hadn't brushed him in about two months.
-Yes, that is one combing with the furminator.
+You will have to wash the cat regardless of coat length.

 When I first got my Persian, I asked if I would have to do any special grooming, and she said "brush her once a week."
 I think she meant to say brush her once a day, and buy a lot of tools, shampoos and other things.
 Prepare to groom your persian more than you groom yourself!

 Long hair or short hair, either way, you will need:

 1) Appropriate comb: Metal comb for long hair, boar bristle hairbrush for both long and short hair.